sebnitu/vrembem/docs/_packages/drawer.md

 ## drawer_modal

 Applies modal drawer styles to a drawer.
 To convert a drawer to its modal state after its been registered, set the collection API `mode` property to `'modal'`.
-Only one modal can be open at a time.
+Only one modal drawer can be open at a time.

 ```html
 <aside id="drawer-id" class="drawer drawer_modal">